Make more net profit from your MSP

-I started it in 2005 after having an ‘entrepreneurial seizure’ and quitting my job in the media (I worked in newspapers and radio for 13 years.
+I started the business in 2005 after having an ‘entrepreneurial seizure’ and quitting my job in the media (I was a newspaper reporter, then a radio presenter for 13 years.
 Great fun).

 I’d been a business owner for five years at that point.
-It was doing OK – I was making a living – but the personal price I was paying was way too high.
+The business was doing OK – I was making a living – but the personal price I was paying was way too high.

 I was working stupid hours, 6 days a week, to try to grow the business.
 I had two staff.
 But it seemed like nothing really happened unless I personally did it: